 Simon trained, qualified and worked firstly as a doctor in the UK, New Zealand and Central Africa.
 His experience covered most areas of medicine and surgery and included accident and emergency medicine, neurosurgery and treating casualties from the Mozambique civil war.

 As a barrister Simon has specialised in clinical negligence and, in particular, in cases with difficult or complicated issues on breach and causation.
 He is one of the few barristers to have succeeded on a disputed material contribution causation argument at trial.

 His practice is nationwide and he spends much of his time travelling the country to meet clients in solicitors’ offices and clients’ own homes.

-Simon sits two days per month as Assistant Coroner in Avon.
+Simon is a certified mediator and sits two days per month as Assistant Coroner in Avon.

 Examples of Simon’s work:

 - Cerebral Palsy – caused by hypoxia, infection and kernicterus.